RTEMS/rtems-docs/c-user/timer/directives.rst

 If the timer name is not unique, then the timer identifier will match the first timer with that name in the search order.
 However, this timer identifier is not guaranteed to correspond to the desired timer.
-The timer identifier is used with other timer related directives to access the timer.

 The objects are searched from lowest to the highest index.
 Only the local node is searched.

+The timer identifier is used with other timer related directives to access the timer.

+.. rubric:: CONSTRAINTS:

+The following constraints apply to this directive:

+* The directive may be called from within any runtime context.

+* The directive will not cause the calling task to be preempted.

 ..
 Generated from spec:/rtems/timer/if/cancel